-Quantitative data, gathered through a quasi-experimental design, revealed that program participation was associated with improved placement stability and permanency.
-Program and comparison groups differed significantly across indicators of both.
-Children in the program group experienced fewer out-of-home placements than those in the comparison group (see table 1 below).
-Additionally, a higher percentage of children in the program group achieved permanent placements, i.e., an indicator of permanency, than children in the comparison group (see table 2 below).
+Children in the program group experienced fewer out-ofhome placements than those in the comparison group (Table 1).
+Additionally, a higher percentage of children in the program group achieved permanent placements, i.e., an indicator of permanency, than children in the comparison group (Table 2).

 This trend was true for all three permanency types:

-- " 30% of children in the program experienced reunification compared to 20% in the comparison group. - " 14% of children in the program experienced guardianship compared to 6% in the comparison group. - " 14% of children in the program experienced adoption compared to 4% in the comparison group.
+- 30% of children in the program experienced Reunification compared to 20% in the comparison group. - 14% of children in the program experienced Guardianship compared to 6% in the comparison group. - 14% of children in the program experienced Adoption compared to 4% in the comparison group.

-Likewise, case closure, another indicator of permanency, differed significantly between program and comparison groups (see table 3 below).
+Case Closure, another indicator of permanency, also differed significantly between groups (Table 3).